bhavika232/bhavika232/README.md

 Computer Science student at MIT, Manipal, entering my third year.

-I enjoy building projects that help me understand how systems work beyond just implementation.
-I’m especially interested in computer vision, backend systems, and interactive applications that combine logic with user experience.
+I’m particularly interested in computer vision, backend systems, and building interactive applications that combine real-time processing with practical problem solving.

 I like approaching projects with curiosity — starting with an idea, experimenting with it, and using the process to learn how things work under the hood.